samuelchen1213/react-burger-builder/README.md

 # React Burger Builder
 Thank you for checking out this web app that I am currently building!
-This is a single page application that is also mobile responsive and allows users to virtually create a burger and order it!
+This is a single page application (also mobile responsive) and allows users to virtually create a burger and order it!

 ## Built using:
 - React Js